 VESSELS are people of faith -- clergy, pastors, ministry and community leaders, men, women and young adults -- firmly committed to increasing civic participation in communities that traditionally have been disenfranchised or discriminated against.

-Eight things African American pastors, faith leaders and ministries can do to create peace, safety and justice for all God’s children in our churches.
+Information on a few things African American pastors, faith leaders and ministries can do to create peace, safety and justice for all God’s children in our churches.

 On Ellis Island, African American Ministers Leadership Council Are First to Sign Immigration Reform Covenant

 Members of the African American Ministers Leadership Council and African American Ministers in Action gathered on Ellis Island to sign an immigration reform covenant.